-According to the NatGeo documentary, the researcher Helena Barba Meinecke, from the INAH department of underwater archeology, points out the skeletons and the ceramic and chocolate remains, that this cenote was the place where the body of an important person of the time was deposited with honors.
-Ceramics date from 1500 years before Christ until 1450 after Christ, a very long period of the Mayan civilization.
+The bones and ceramic remains and chocolate makers indicate, as researcher Helena Barba Meinecke, from the INAH underwater archeology department, tells us in the NatGeo documentary, that this cenote was the place where the body of an important person of the time was deposited with honors.
+The ceramics date from 1500 years BC to 1450 AD, a very extensive period of the Mayan civilization.

 The San Manuel museum focuses on the history of cocoa, with interesting replicas of other discoveries in the Belizean and Guatemalan Petén.
-A didactic material that thanks to the good work of the manager makes it a highly recommended place.
-But also in San Manuel there are more, are you still accompanying us in this story?
+A teaching material that, thanks to the good work of the person in charge, makes it a highly recommended place.
+But there is also more in San Manuel, will you continue to accompany us in this story?

 HIKING BETWEEN CENOTES IN SAN MANUEL

 Thanks to the initiative of Ma'aloob K'iin, a family business located in San Manuel, we can enjoy hiking, camping and exploring cenotes.
-If you like nature tourism you came to a good place.
+If you like nature tourism, you have come to a good place.

 From the beginning I liked the performance of Ma'alob K'iin, the good attention and quick response on social networks by Erika Cupul, who deals with communication with the client, was excellent.
 She shows you how to get to her dad's house.

-The adventure with Ma'aloob K'iin begins in the courtyard of the house del Güero and Magali who live with five dogs, the relaxed cat, a friendly parrot and the ducks with their young.
-At the entrance of the land a parked golf cart, vehicle with you start the adventure.
+The adventure with Ma'aloob K'iin begins in the patio of Güero and Magali's house, who live with five dogs, the relaxed cat, a friendly parrot, and the ducks with their babies.
+At the entrance to the land, a golf cart is parked, the vehicle with which you begin the adventure.

 Walking tour between cenotes with observation of the spider monkey